Abstr4/Abstr4/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a .NET Developer born in AR.
+I'm a C# .NET Developer.

+Also building Discord Bots as a hobby.